Skip to main content

 To complete this task:

-- Copy the Client ID and Client Secret to a secure location.
-You can view these credentials only once.
+11. Copy the Client ID and Client Secret to a secure location.
+You can view the Client Secret only once.
 After you leave this page, you can view your Client ID, but you can no longer view your Client Secret.

 Clone credentials

 Clone existing credentials and generate a unique Client ID and Client Secret for the clone.
-The cloned credentials have the same expiration date (TTL), selected roles (scope), and selected scan types as the original credentials.
+The cloned credentials have the same time-to-live (TTL), selected roles (scope), and selected scan types as the original credentials.

 You can clone credentials using the Veracode Platform or the Identity API.